Volunteer in Thailand

 Volunteer programs start on the first and third Monday of every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 12 weeks.
 The Teaching English project has a minimum duration of 2 weeks.
-The Childcare project has a minimum duration of 2 weeks and is closed March to May and October.
+The Childcare project is closed for holidays in the months of April and October.

 Volunteers are required to fly into Chiang Rai, which is a 8 to 10 hour flight from most major airports in Australia.

 Volunteers who enjoy physical labour and the sense of achievement felt after completing a job will be well suited to our Outdoor Work project in Thailand.
 Previous volunteers on this project have completed a variety of jobs, including:

 - Extending water pipe systems